Grand County is named for the Grand River which originates in the county and the river was renamed as the Colorado River in 1921.

 Architect: Robert K Fuller

 Contractor: Amoul A Jones

-Description: The building faces north and is a two story buff colored brick structure.
+Description: The building faces north and is a two story buff colored brick and concrete structure.
 The central entrance on the north front has a square brick projection on either side.
 An addition was built on the west side in 1969 to 1970.
 The architect was Robert K Fuller and the contractor was Beckel Construction Company.
 The buildings were remodeled in 2008 to 2009.
 The architect was Alan Carter and the contractor was Big Valley Construction.

 Photos taken 2011